 BIA Pro Bono Project

-The BIA Pro Bono Appeals Project matches vulnerable immigrants with pro bono counsel to defend their cases before the Board of Immigration Appeals, or BIA.
-One of the nation's most successful pro bono initiatives, the BIA Project partners with attorneys and law school clinics to provide pro bono legal representation to indigent immigrants.
-Through a network of committed volunteers, trainers and mentors, the BIA Project facilitates access to justice, a critical component to safeguarding the rights of vulnerable asylum seekers and long-time lawful permanent residents.
+The BIA Pro Bono Project matches vulnerable immigrants with pro bono counsel to defend their cases before the Board of Immigration Appeals, or BIA.
+One of the nation's most successful pro bono initiatives, the BIA Pro Bono Project partners with attorneys and law school clinics to provide pro bono legal representation to indigent immigrants.
+Through a network of committed volunteers, trainers and mentors, the BIA Pro Bono Project facilitates access to justice, a critical component to safeguarding the rights of vulnerable asylum seekers and long-time lawful permanent residents.

 The BIA Pro Bono Project provides a unique opportunity for attorneys and fully accredited representatives to fight for indigent immigrants who are detained in remote ICE jails across the country, without ever leaving the office.
 Project volunteers will receive the full case file, including transcripts from the immigration court hearings, and then have 3-6 weeks to write an appellate brief to the BIA.
 Volunteers will receive mentorship from CLINIC staff and have access to sample briefs and other resources.